I have a question - FAQs

-You have the right to withdraw your consent to processing and you also have the right to access any personal data relating to you on request (see ‘Your Rights’ section, below).
+You have the right to withdraw your consent to the processing, and you also have the right to access any personal data relating to you on request (see ‘Your Rights’ section below).

 The personal data you submit will be held for a period of 10 years.
-The personal data may be disclosed by each Organisation to relevant internal staff and agents in order assess this application and to deliver support services to you.
+The personal data may be disclosed by each Organisation to relevant internal staff and agents to assess this application and to deliver support services to you.

-We may also share personal data with government departments, statutory bodies and funding agencies where this is required under legislation or for the provision of services to you.
+We may also share personal data with government departments, statutory bodies and funding agencies where this is required under legislation or to provide services to you.

 The online application form is hosted on the DCU website and based on Drupal software.
 A record of responses is generated as applicants submit their forms online.
-Application details will be stored on a secure network, and password protected.
-Access to the Drupal form and responses is strictly limited to two authorised individuals within DCU, who require secure log-in in order to access the information.
+Application details will be stored on a secure network and password protected.
+Access to the Drupal form and responses is strictly limited to two authorised individuals within DCU, who require secure log-in to access the information.

 Under data protection rules, you have rights as a ‘data subject’.
 These rights include: